• Skip to primary navigation

 Where to Stay in Zagreb

-Zagreb has a broad range of accommodation options to choose from, so whatever your style of travel you’ll have somewhere that suits you.
+Zagreb has a broad range of accommodation options, so whatever your style of travel you’ll have somewhere that suits you.
 Even though many of the attractions in Zagreb are located in the Upper Town, the best places to stay in Zagreb tend to be found in the Lower Town and city center.
-Beyond suggestions of where to stay in Zagreb, below you’ll find some ideas for different price ranges.
+Below you’ll find some ideas for where to stay in Zagreb in different price ranges.

-Visitors to Zagreb looking to treat themselves best look to the Esplanade Zagreb Hotel for their stay.
-Rooms in this stunning five star hotel boast an elegant Art Nouveau style and guests have access to a restaurant, bistro, and spa center on-site.
+Visitors looking to treat themselves best look to the Esplanade Zagreb Hotel for their stay.
+Rooms in this stunning five-star hotel boast an elegant Art Nouveau style, and guests have access to a restaurant, bistro, and spa center on-site.

 A great choice for those not looking to break the bank are the apartments at Main Square Residence.
 Not only do they put you right in the heart of the city on Ban Jelačić Square, you also have access to facilities like a kitchenette, refrigerator, and air-conditioning.

-We also recommend considering places to stay with Airbnb, especially since you can get up to $55 off your next Airbnb booking if you use our link.
+We also recommend considering an Airbnb rental, especially since you can get up to $55 off your next Airbnb booking if you use our link.

 For a great budget friendly option near the city center, be sure to look at Hostel Chic.
-Featuring spacious dorms and private rooms, in a quiet area, this hostel is perfect for a relaxed visit.
+Featuring spacious dorms and private rooms, this hostel is in a quiet area and perfect for a relaxed visit.
 For more hostel recommendations, see our Zagreb hostel guide.

 For more accommodation options in Zagreb check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+The company continuously offers the best rates and its custom service is on point.

 The Perfect 1-Day Zagreb Itinerary

 Spending only one day in a destination can often feel rushed, but luckily Zagreb is the perfect size to be explored in that amount of time.
-Sure you can spend longer in the city if you like and there are more attractions, particularly museums, than what is included here.
-What we’ve done though is boil down the very best attractions into this Zagreb travel itinerary.
+Of course, you can spend longer in the city if you like and enjoy other attractions, particularly museums.
+What we’ve done for this Zagreb travel itinerary is boil down the very best attractions.
 That way, you can feel confident that you’re seeing the best of Zagreb and not missing out on anything major.

-With that key subject covered, it’s time for us to dive into what the best things to do in Zagreb are and how you go about fitting them all in your 1 day in Zagreb.
+With that key subject covered, it’s time for us to dive into the best things to do in Zagreb and how you can go about fitting them into your 1 day in Zagreb.

 Zagreb Cathedral